GSA-TTS/FAC-transition-site/src/status/findings.md

 # FAC findings updates

-While users transition to our updated Search interface, we'll be providing a daily export of new submissions with findings.
+While Federal users transition to our [advanced search interface]({{config.baseUrl}}/dissemination/search/advanced/), we'll be providing a daily export of new submissions with findings.
 These workbooks will provide a summary of audits with findings submitted each day. **Audits without findings aren't included.**

-We'll continue to upload these exports daily until April 16, 2024.
+We will explore the utility of these exports with partners, and collect community input regarding these exports at our April office hours.

 ## About the workbooks